waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - The NPC Melanie in Cerulean City will have new dialogue if the player has a Bulbasaur in the lead of their party.
 (Result: Confirmed.
 Dialogue changed to a single line but did not advance the Copycat quest.)
     - The Hiker will move if spoken to with only one conscious Pokémon in the party.
 (Result: Failed.
 Dialogue unchanged.)
     - Interacting with the Scientist at (8, 6) from position (8, 7) will move the Youngster.
 (Result: Failed.
 The Scientist only provided flavor text about the space exhibit.)
+    - Interacting with the Scientist at (8, 6) from position (7, 6) will move the Youngster.
+(Result: Failed.
+The Scientist only provided flavor text about the space exhibit.)
+    - Interacting with Pikachu from position (7, 6) will move the Youngster.
+(Result: Failed.
+Triggered a 'Cancel Lock' trap.)
+    - Interacting with the Youngster at (8, 8) from position (7, 8) will make him move off the warp tile.
+(Result: Failed.
+Dialogue unchanged.)

 # X. Archived Quests & Solved Puzzles